-Bike racks are extremely useful for transporting bikes, but can using a bike rack actually damage your car?
-If you use bike racks frequently, this may be an important aspect to consider.
-This is also important if you have an expensive car, since you’ll want to keep the car in great condition.
+Bike racks are extremely useful for transporting bikes, but can be using a bike rack actually damage your car?

 Improper installation, use, or maintenance of a bike rack can cause damage to your car.

 Some types of bike racks have greater chances of causing damage, so this article discusses the potential damage that can be caused by each type of bike rack and how to prevent it.

 Using a bike rack can actually cause damage to your precious car.
 And trust me, whether you're cruising in a sleek sports car or a luxurious ride, you want to keep it in pristine condition.